watson-developer-cloud/api-guidelines/README.md

 The words used should match the users' terminology.

-All names specified in path and query parameters, resource names, and JSON input and output fields should use `snake_case` and should not use abbreviations or acronyms.
+All names specified in path and query parameters, resource names, and JSON input and output fields should use "snake_case" and should not use abbreviations or acronyms.

 Good: